ameya98/PolymorphismInC/README.md

 # Runtime Polymorphism in C

 ## Description
-An example of how to implement/mimic runtime polymorphism in C via function-pointers.
+An example of how to emulate runtime polymorphism in C via function-pointers.
 This is basically how the Linux kernel does it!

 Runtime polymorphism refers to the capability to resolve, at runtime, the actual function called during a function call.
 This is a example, simplified from *tester.c*: